Most Frequently asked Oracle Apps Technical and Oracle SOA Interview Questions:

 Q #2) What is Oracle SOA Suite and what are its different components?

-Ans: Oracle SOA Suite belongs to Oracle Fusion Middleware group of software products.
+Ans: Oracle SOA Suite belongs to the Oracle Fusion Middleware group of software products.

 - BPEL Process